daattali/daattali.github.io/_posts/2015-12-07-building-shiny-apps-tutorial.md

 })
 ```

 This simple code shows the first two rules: we're creating a plot inside the `renderPlot()` function, and assigning it to *coolplot* in the `output` list.
-Remember that every output creatd in the UI must have a unique ID, now we see why.
+Remember that every output created in the UI must have a unique ID, now we see why.
 In order to attach an R object to an output with ID *x*, we assign the R object to `output$x`.

 Since *coolplot* was defined as a `plotOutput`, we must use the `renderPlot` function, and we must create a plot inside the `renderPlot` function.